 If you match someone on the mtDNA side you will know that you and they share a common female ancestor, but the time to the MRCA is typically several thousand years ago, and certainly not less then many hundreds of years group.
 FTDNA, the company I use for testing, also offers an refined/enhanced mtDNA Plus test that examines the HVS2 section of the Mitochondria to reduce the time predictions to the Most Recent Common Ancestor (MRCA) in the female direct line.

-Figure 3 - Y-DNA Paternal Line and mtDNA Maternal Line Inheritance Charts
+Figure 3 - Y-DNA Paternal Line, mtDNA Maternal Line, atDNA Autosomal Line Inheritance Charts

-Shows How the Y-Chromosome (Y-DNA) and Mitochondria (mtDNA) Are Inherited
+Show How the Y-Chromosome (Y-DNA), Mitochondria (mtDNA), and atDNA Are Inherited

 How Can DNA Analysis Help Genealogists?